Why autumn attracts rodents

 Store waste in tightly sealed containers and dispose of it regularly. -

-Old cardboard boxes, textiles or insulation material are popular nesting places – so check them regularly. -
+Old boxes, textiles, or insulation material are popular nesting sites – so check regularly. -

 Early detection through monitoring: